 Is TinyPumper a full replacement for Ignition?

-What is an alternative to Ignition SCADA for small operators?
+What is an alternative to Ignition SCADA for conventional wells?

-Hosted SCADA platforms (zdSCADA, SCADAfarm, Zedi), cellular telemetry with cloud dashboards (SignalFire, FreeWave), and pumper-captured data apps (TinyPumper, GreaseBook) are all viable alternatives depending on the operator’s scale and existing field workflow.
+Hosted SCADA platforms (zdSCADA, SCADAfarm, Zedi), cellular telemetry with cloud dashboards (SignalFire, FreeWave), and drop-in remote monitoring with a pumper-first app (TinyPumper plus GreaseBook) are all viable alternatives depending on the producer’s facility complexity, per-site economics, and existing field workflow.

 Is Ignition SCADA free?